 Paper and card

 Everyone in Surrey can recycle dry paper and card at home.
-Find out which bin to put paper and card in, or where to take it with the recycling search tool.
+Find out which bin to put paper and card in over the festive season, or where to take it with the recycling search tool.

 - Food and drink cartons - check the recycling search tool to see how to recycle these where you live (not everyone can recycle these from their homes).